ZanzyTHEbar/Almanac/README.md

 If you do not know how to do this, please refer to the [Microsoft Azure Active Directory](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps).
 You will need to create a new app, and then grant access to the Microsoft Graph API, which i will explain in the next step.

-Clone this repo and navigate to the `app` directory.
+Clone this repo to `/home/pi/` directory and **DO NOT** clone this repo into a nested folder, clone it directly to the user directory.
+The project already exists inside of a nested directory.

+Navigate to the `app` directory of this project `JavaScript-Calendar-Project/App`.
 This will be the directory where you will be running the Node.js app and creating your `/env` file.
-You will need to have the `node` and `npm` installed on your system.
+You will need to have `nodejs` and `npm` installed onto your system.
 If you do not know how to do this, please refer to the [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) documentation.
 If you wish to use the Azure storage features, you will also need to have the `azure-storage` and `azure-storage-blob` modules installed, however these are optional.
 If you do not know how to do this, please refer to the [Azure Storage](https://azure.microsoft.com/en-us/services/storage/) and [Azure Storage Blob](https://azure.microsoft.com/en-us/services/storage/blob-storage/) documentation.

-While in the `app` directory, create a `.env` file.
+While in the `app` directory, create an `.env` file.
 This will be the file that will contain your Microsoft Graph API credentials.
-You will need to create this file, and then fill it with your Microsoft Graph API credentials.
+You will need to create this file and then fill it with your Microsoft Graph API credentials.
 You can find this on the [Microsoft Graph API](https://developer.microsoft.com/en-us/graph/docs/concepts/overview).

-You will have to configure the `/.keys` folder to store your private key and certificate.
+You will have to configure the `/.keys` folder to store your SSL data.
 This is where the Node.js app will store the private key and certificate.
-You will need to fill it with your private key and certificate.
+You will need to generate these files and place them here.

 You will have to configure the `/bin/www` file to point to the correct file key and certs.
 The default names of the files is `client-key.pem` and `client-cert.pem`.
-You will need to fill it in with your private key and certificate.
 The default port is `4443`.

 Your Microsoft Graph API credentials